- State University of New York (B.A., summa cum laude, 1993)

 Mr. Murphy has also represented municipal clients on a variety of matters such as governmental remediation cost reimbursement applications, solid waste disposal programs, contract negotiations and interpretation (including long-term solid waste management and disposal agreements, inter-municipal solid waste agreements and municipal property lease agreements) and litigation matters concerning real estate, contract and takings disputes.

-In addition to traditional power plant projects, Mr. Murphy’s experience, on behalf of private or municipal clients, has involved waste-to-energy and waste gasification-to-energy projects.
+In addition to traditional power plant projects, Mr. Murphy’s experience, on behalf of private or municipal clients, has involved microgrid (with renewable energy components), waste-to-energy and waste gasification-to-energy projects.

 Mr. Murphy has been selected by his peers for inclusion in the 2017-2018 editions of The Best Lawyers in America